rallepalaveev/nvramcard/README.md

 # nvramcard
-A card for Apple // computers with 512kB NVRAM
-A periferal card for Apple //

 This is a project I resurrected in 2021, based on my original design cerca 1995 - ROMcard, based on 8 x 27C512 EPROM chips.
 The NVRAM card is intended to work with NVRAM chip 39SF040 and compatible.
 The NVRAM is organized in 256 banks of 2kB each, numbered #00 to #FF Banks are selected by writing a byte (#00 - #FF) into $C0Nx, where N = 8 + [slot number]
 When writing to $C0Nx at the same time the NVRAM chip is also enabled.
-When a bank is selected, its content are seen in the address space $C800-$CFFF To de-enable the NVRAM chip a write must be performed to address $CFFF or reset executed If a user program is accessing the card, it is important that at the end a write is performed to $CFFF so that the card is deactivated and does not conflict with other hardware, which is using the same address space.
+When a bank is selected, its contents are seen in the address space $C800-$CFFF To de-enable the NVRAM chip a write must be performed to address $CFFF or reset executed If a user program is accessing the card, it is important that at the end a write is performed to $CFFF so that the card is deactivated and does not conflict with other hardware, which is using the same address space.
 The bootloader is programmed in the lowest 256 bytes of the